onurio/qvote/README.md

 ### Database Schema

-The application uses PostgreSQL with the following tables:
+The application uses PostgreSQL with Prisma ORM.
+The schema is defined in `prisma/schema.prisma`:

-1. `workspaces` - Stores Slack workspace information and OAuth tokens
+1. `Workspace` - Stores Slack workspace information and OAuth tokens
-2. `votes` - Stores information about quadratic votes
+2. `Vote` - Stores information about quadratic votes
-3. `vote_responses` - Stores user responses to votes
+3. `VoteResponse` - Stores user responses to votes

 ### How to Create a Slack App